Bachelor of Arts in Social Work (BASW): Career Growth

 • Skills in research and data analysis: Students will learn how to design and conduct research studies, analyze data, and interpret results.

-• Skills in critical thinking and problem-solving: Students will learn how to apply critical thinking and evidence-based practices to their work.
+• Critical thinking and problem-solving skills: Students will learn to apply critical thinking and evidence-based practices to their work.

 • Skills in field practice: Students will gain supervised fieldwork experience in a social service agency, where they will apply the knowledge and skills learned in the classroom to real-world settings.